Eating Out When You Have Diabetes

-- Change and rearrange.
-To get a well-balanced meal in a restaurant, feel free to substitute certain ingredients or side orders (for example, you could substitute salad for fries).
-Don't feel weird about it — people ask for substitutions all the time.
-You can also ask for a different preparation, like having your chicken broiled instead of fried.
+- Make changes.
+To get a well-balanced meal, ask if you can substitute certain ingredients or side orders (for example, you could ask for salad instead of fries).
+Don't feel weird about it — people ask for changes all the time.
+In some restaurants, you can ask the cook to prepare something in a different way.
+You might ask to have your chicken broiled instead of fried, for example.

 - Watch the sides.
 Avoid foods with sauces or gravy, and ask for low-fat salad dressings on the side.